pocket-id/website/docs/client-examples/oCIS.md

 ## Preparation

-- `ocis.company.com` is the FQDN of the ocis installation.
+- `ocis.company.com` is the FQDN of the ocis server.
-- `pocketid.company.com` is the FQDN of the ocis installation.
+- `pocket-id.company.com` is the FQDN of the pocket-id server.

 :::note
 This documentation lists only the settings that you need to change from their default values.
 Be aware that any changes other than those explicitly mentioned in this guide could cause issues accessing your application.
 :::
 :::info
-Pocket ID sends the Access-Control-Allow-Origin "pocketid.company.com" for pocketid.company.com/.well-known/openid-configuration .
+Pocket ID sends the Access-Control-Allow-Origin "pocket-id.company.com" for pocket-id.company.com/.well-known/openid-configuration .
 See https://github.com/pocket-id/pocket-id/issues/329
 If you use nginx instead of caddy (CADDY_DISABLED=true) add to the location part of your nginx configuration for Pocket ID

 ```